 4. Livingston County Ambulance: Third service county based ALS transporting agency.

-The fellows will ride as active medical team members with Survival Flight, with the option to progress to full Flight Physician if criteria is met through the year.
+The fellows will ride as active medical team members with Survival Flight, with the option to progress to full Flight Physician if appropriate criteria is met.
 Shifts will be at both the University Base and the Livingston County Base.
-The fellows will respond to calls throughout the state and possibly beyond.
+The fellows will respond to calls throughout the state and beyond.
 They will also be responsible for attending weekly grand rounds, presenting at the Survival Flight sponsored statewide EMS/RN conferences, and participating in the annual Safety Day among other activities.

 The fellows will be a part of Michigan Medicine disaster response teams, both in the ED (Emergency Medicine Preparedness Group, or EMPREP) and hospital wide (Emergency Management Operations Committee, or EMOC).
 They will also work with the broader University of Michigan Division of Public Safety and Security disaster team (for example, to learn from and support UM Football pregame disaster planning).
 Fellows will also be included on the Region 2S HealthCare Coalition, one of the committees made of local MCA and disaster leaders created by the state to coordinate the response to a disaster event on a regional level.
 Fellows will also get disaster experience by participating in courses such as Basic Disaster Life Support/Advanced Disaster Life Support, NIMS courses, and Center for Disaster Preparedness’ courses.

 The Department of Emergency Medicine at Michigan Medicine is home to nationally and internationally renowned experts in the realms of cardiac arrest, stroke, injury prevention, resuscitation, and health policy, topics which are intimately linked with prehospital care.
-This research infrastructure has led to the department being ranked first in the nation for NIH funding in Emergency Medicine, controlling 20% of the Emergency Medicine research dollars coming from the NIH.
-The department was recently named as the Clinical Coordinating Center for SIREN, a new national research network focusing on clinical trials to improve patient outcomes in the acute setting.
+The department was recently named as the Clinical Coordinating Center for SIREN, a national research network focusing on clinical trials to improve patient outcomes in the acute setting.
 These opportunities allow us to produce leaders in prehospital research.
-The fellow will be expected to take advantage of and contribute to the research mission of the department and there is a Fellow Research Grant Award specifically designed to support scholarly activity.
+The fellows will be expected to take advantage of and contribute to the research mission of the department and there is a Fellow Research Grant Award specifically designed to support scholarly activity.

-This will be mostly simulation based within local, regional and/or state parks.
-It will be run by UM Wilderness faculty.
-It is timed to occur in September during the Wilderness Elective for medical students and residents, so that the fellows can learn while helping train younger providers.
+The wilderness EMS experience are experiential based, including simulations within local, regional and/or state parks, backpacking trips to state parks, caving extrications simulations, and rock climbing ropes rescue training and simulations.
+It will be run by EMS Faculty who are also FAWM (Fellows in the Academy of Wilderness Medicine) and other Wilderness faculty.
+It is timed to occur in September during the Wilderness Elective for medical students and residents, so that the fellows can simultaneously learn while helping to train younger providers.

-This is a branch of EMS that plans, organizes and executes medical support for large scale mass gatherings or events.
-The fellow will be expected to be involved in the planning and execution of the medical support and EMS response for a local event, such as the Dexter Ann Arbor Half Marathon, the Ann Arbor Marathon, the Ann Arbor Art Fair, the UM Football games etc. In addition to the regular medical support for the participants, the fellow will have to be involved in creating the disaster plan in case a mass casualty should occur.
-Covid-induced event cancellations may alter participation in these events.
+Event Medicine is the a branch of EMS that plans, organizes and executes medical support for large scale mass gatherings or events.
+The fellows will be expected to be involved in the planning and execution of the medical support and EMS response for a local events, such as the Dexter Ann Arbor Half Marathon, the Ann Arbor Marathon, the Ann Arbor Art Fair, and the UM Football games.
+In addition to the regular medical support for the participants, the fellows will have to be involved in creating the disaster plan in case a mass casualty should occur.